mmjulkowska/MVApp/README.md

 ![09_kmclust_01](https://user-images.githubusercontent.com/14832460/38468250-f03fac4e-3b4b-11e8-82a6-41e5a7f8e94f.png)

 Subsequently, select which Dependent Variables you want to use in the K-means clustering.
-Please be aware that unlike in PCA, the greater number of traits will result in larger number of groups identified.
-Therefore - we advice to limit the number of Dependent Variable used as an input for K-means Clustering Analysis.
+We recommend that you only include non-redundant, informative traits, which can be selected by visualizing the correlations between all traits.
+The use of highly correlated traits could increase the importance of these specific traits and skew the clustering.
+Thus, excluding redundant traits is advised.

-You can additionally select whether you would like to scale the data (recomended if the values of individual Dependent Variables are differing in their scale), perform the K-means Clustering on the mean data (means are calculated per Genotype, Independent Variable and Time points selected in "Data upload" tab), or run K-means Clustering on a specific subset of your data.
+You can additionally select whether you would like to scale the data (recomended if the values of individual Dependent Variables are in different units), perform the K-means Clustering on the mean data (means are calculated per Genotype, Independent Variable and Time points selected in "Data upload" tab), or run K-means Clustering on a specific subset of your data.

 ![09_kmclust_02](https://user-images.githubusercontent.com/14832460/38468251-f063153a-3b4b-11e8-96be-274830255685.png)

-You can view the selected dataset in the first tab called "Selected dataset", while the specific subset (scaled or non-scaled) used for the Hierarchical Clustering is displayed in the tab "Final data used for K-means":
+You can view the selected dataset in the first tab called "Selected dataset", while the specific subset (scaled or non-scaled) used for the K-means clustering is displayed in the tab "Final data used for K-means":

 ![09_kmclust_03](https://user-images.githubusercontent.com/14832460/38468252-f0860d7e-3b4b-11e8-91ee-fbdddbba3e94.png)

 #### Optimal cluster number estimation

+The number of clusters or centroids (K) must be defined by the user.
 If you don't know what is the best number of the cluster for your data, you can run a preliminary analysis in the sub-tab "Optimal number of clusters" by clicking "Unleash optimal cluster number estimation" button in the sidepanel.

 It will take some time for this analysis to finish - so please be patient...